 Coconut Easter Nests

 It is certainly the time of year to start thinking about ‘Easter nest’ creations to house those all important mini eggs.
 I’ve made chocolate and Rice Krispie/cornflake creations in the past but to be honest, while they were fun to make that weren’t really that nice to eat.
-This year I’ve found a great idea for soft cookie based nests with coconut to give that rough twiggy look and it’s still a nice ‘hands on’ recipe that the kids can join in with.
+This year I’ve found a great idea for soft cookie based coconut Easter nests to give that rough twiggy look and it’s still a nice ‘hands on’ recipe that the kids can join in with.
 I’ve adapted it slightly for the original I found here.

 - 200g plain flour